Breast Cancer

 Salient Points

-- In 2022, approximately 2.3 million women were diagnosed with breast cancer worldwide, making it the most common cancer among women globally.
+- In 2022, there were approximately 2.3 million women diagnosed with breast cancer worldwide, making breast cancer the most common form of cancer in women worldwide.

-- Around half of all breast cancer cases arise in women who have no known risk factors beyond their age and biological sex.
+- Around half of breast cancer cases occur in women who have no known risk factors other than their age and sex.

-- In 2022, breast cancer was the most frequently diagnosed cancer among women in 157 out of 185 countries.
+- Breast cancer ranked as the most common form of cancer among women in 157 out of 185 countries during 2022.

 - Nearly half of all breast cancer deaths occurred in Eastern, South-Central, and South-Eastern Asia.

-- An estimated 0.5% to 1% of all breast cancer cases occur in men.
+- An estimated 0.5% to 1% of all the cases of breast cancer occur in men.

 Who is at Risk?

-Female gender is the strongest breast cancer risk factor.
-Approximately 99% of breast cancers occur in women and 0.5–1% of breast cancers occur in men.
-The treatment of breast cancer in men follows the same principles of management as for women.
+The female sex is at strongest risk of breast cancer risk.
+Approximately 99% of breast cancers occur in females and 0.5–1% of breast cancers occur in males.

-Certain factors increase the risk of breast cancer including:
+Factors that increase the risk of breast cancer include:

 - Increasing age